YWAT conducted the following Youth-Led Participatory Action Research Projects over the 8 years of our existence:

 Youth-Led Research

 Debold, E., Fullwood, P.C., and Davis, D.A.
 (2000).
 The New Girls’ Movement: New Assessment Tools for Youth Programs (Ms. Foundation for Women).
 This resource provides a curriculum for involving girls as partners in participatory evaluation research.
 We used this resource to help train the original YWAT members in how to conduct community research.
 It was a great help.
-It can now be downloaded from GBF’s website: http://www.girlsbestfriend.org/partic_eval_research.htm
+It can now be downloaded from GBF’s website: https://www.girlsbestfriend.org/partic_eval_research.htm

 The Free Child Project has a terrific listing of useful resources that address the importance of involving youth in research.